 Magnetic fields are created whenever there is a flow of electric current.
 This can be thought of as the flow of water in a garden hose.
 As the amount of current flowing increases, so does the magnetic field.
-Magentic fields are only present when there is a flow of electricity, such as when an electrical appliance is operating.
-Magenetic fields diminish rapidly with distance from the source, but are not shielded by objects such as trees or buildings.
+Fields are present when there is a flow of electricity, such as when an electrical appliance is operating.
+Fields are measured in milligauss (mG), and diminish rapidly with distance from the source, but are not shielded by objects such as trees or buildings.
 The level of magnetic fields from electrical appliances in homes can be as high as or higher than the magnetic fields people may experience under power lines.
 Magnetic field strength from power lines depend on many factors, including the design of the line, the amount of current the line carries, and the distance from the line.

 Neither the U.S. government nor the state of Washington has established exposure standards for public exposure to power frequency EMF.
-Two international organizations, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Institute of Electrical and Electronic Engineers (IEEE), have developed exposure guidelines that have been endorsed by the World Health Organization (WHO).
+Two international organizations, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) and the Institute of Electrical and Electronic Engineers International Committee on Electromagnetic Safety (ICES), have developed exposure guidelines that have been endorsed by the (WHO).

 |Established EMF exposure limits|